 Finding the Right Wheelchair

 The right wheelchair comes down to matching the device to the person — their body, lifestyle, environment, and medical needs.
-Whether you are looking for a lightweight portable wheelchair for frequent travel, a reclining model for extended daily use, a power wheelchair for independent mobility, or a chair for a senior or child, the right choice should be based on careful consideration rather than guesswork.
+Whether you're looking for a lightweight portable wheelchair for frequent travel, a reclining model for extended daily use, a power wheelchair for independent mobility, or a pediatric or bariatric chair, the right choice should be based on careful consideration rather than guesswork.

 The team at Medical Department Store is here to help.
 Browse our full range of wheelchairs for sale or contact us directly — we'll help make sure you find a chair that fits not just your measurements, but every aspect of your daily life.